Ch’Art Design is an applied digital art project that allows the free customization of any type of object and environment.

 - Creation of the “Elite PrinTest” perceptual analysis system for printing proofsElite PrinTest”

-- Printing with different solutions on each type of material, excluding water
+- Printing with different solutions on each type of material, except water

 - Application of a by-elements analysis to digital printing, thus succeeding in bringing together all technologies and applications in a single broad context